mytrout/Pipelines/Steps/Azure/ServiceBus/README.md

         a.
 Add a variable named 'publishVstsFeed' with the value of the feed to which output should be published.
     15. Run the newly created pipeline.

-# Contribute
-No contributions are being accepted at this time.

-# Testing
+## Testing
 These tests are a mixture of unit and integration tests necessary to read an Azure Service Bus Message into the pipeline and write an Azure Service Bus Message from the pipeline.

-# API references
+## API references

-ReadMessageFromAzureSubscriptionStep
+ReadMessageFromAzureStep
-* Reads a single message from an Azure Service subscription.
+* Reads a multiple messages from an Azure Service queue or subscription and sends them to the request pipeline one message at a time.
-* Copies any User Properties from the Message into the PipelineContext based on the Options.UserProperties configured.
+* Copies any Application Properties from the Message into the PipelineContext based on the Options.ApplicationProperties configured.
-* Creates a PipelineContext entry named INPUT_STREAM containing a MemoryStream that is wrapping the Message.Body byte array.
+* Creates a PipelineContext entry named INPUT_STREAM containing a MemoryStream that is wrapping the ServiceBusMessage.Body stream.

-WriteMessageToAzureSubscriptionOptions
+WriteMessageToAzureStep
-* Writes a single message from an Azure Service subscription.
+* Writes a single message to an Azure Service queue or topic.
-* Copies any User Properties from the PipelineContext into the Message based on the Options.UserProperties configured.
+* Copies any Application Properties from the PipelineContext into the ServiceBusMessage based on the Options.ApplicationProperties configured.
 * UTF8 encodes the Stream contained in OUTPUT_STREAM and writes it to the Message.Body.

 TO DEVELOPERS:
-All of the tests with a ReadMessageFromAzureSubscriptionOptions class are written to use the options defined in this class for all subsequent Topic or Subscription calls.
+All of the tests with a ReadMessageFromAzureOptions class are written to use the options defined in TODO: ?? this class ?? for all subsequent Topic or Subscription calls.
 All Pull Requests should follow this pattern to enable a "one location" alteration within each test to be used throughout the rest of the test.